OkayHughes/open-lab-notebook/src/posts/grfp/blog.md

 Their application emphasizes leadership, which I think my application COULD talk about if I rope in the correct letters of recommendation.
 GOD I wish I hadn't done such a poor job of mentoring the poor high school kid.
 Chalk it up to mental health and use it as a learning experience going forward.
 * Broader impacts stress outreach efforts.
-Uses a concrete example that demonstrates
+Uses a concrete example that demonstrates a commitment to helping broaden engagement of underrepresented groups in science.
+I don't have the demonstrated track record that I want to have (however, I think I know enough people that I can actually do so safely now).
+*